Skip to main content

 create-uber-principal command

-databricks labs ucx create-uber-principal [--subscription-id X]
+databricks labs ucx create-uber-principal [--subscription-ids X]

-Requires Cloud IAM admin privileges.
-Once the assessment workflow complete, you should run this command to creates a service principal with the read-only access to all storage used by tables in this workspace and configure the UCX Cluster Policy with the details of it.
+Once the assessment workflow complete, you should run this command to create a service principal with the read-only access to all storage used by tables in this workspace.
+It will also configure the UCX Cluster Policy & SQL Warehouse data access configuration to use this service principal for migration workflows.
 Once migration is complete, this service principal should be unprovisioned.
-On Azure, it creates a principal with Storage Blob Data Reader role assignment on every storage account using Azure Resource Manager APIs.

 [back to top]